Accommodation standards and costs for homelessness accommodation

 A local authority has the power to provide or secure accommodation at a nil or peppercorn rent for an applicant who has no income or savings.

 The Code of Guidance offers detailed guidance on a number of the factors authorities will need to consider under affordability.
 It suggests that housing authorities ‘may be guided by Universal Credit standard allowances when assessing the income that an applicant will require to meet essential needs aside from living costs’.
 Case law on affordability as a factor in deciding whether it is reasonable for someone to continue to occupy may also be relevant to the assessment of suitability.
+Local authorities must consider an applicant's actual reasonable expenditure when assessing whether accommodation is affordable.

 In one case, it was held that where a local authority had adopted a policy of requesting contributions towards any shortfall in rent from families in temporary accommodation entitled to a discretionary housing payment (DHP), with £15 and £5 being the ‘starting points’ for families and single applicants respectively, the policy was not unlawful as it provided for the contribution amount to be waived or reduced in circumstances where it was genuinely unaffordable.